openedx/docs.openedx.org/source/educators/concepts/proctored_exams/proctored_exams_overview.rst

 determine whether the learner complied with the :ref:`online proctoring rules
 <CA Online Proctoring Rules>`.

-All courses can include proctored exams, but proctored exams are most common in courses that offer academic credit.
-Course teams can require that learners pass proctored exams to earn credit in the course.
-For information about offering academic credit, see :ref:`Academic Course Credit`.

-Learners must be in the verified enrollment track to take a proctored exam and earn academic course credit.
+Learners must be in the verified enrollment track to take a proctored exam.

 Proctored exams on edx.org use proctoring software from third-party vendors.
 A course can use one of two proctoring software products: Software Secure RPNow